-Students who place out of ARAB 1501, ARAB 1502, or ARAB 2001 will replace them with 2000- or 3000-level elective courses.
-Up to one course in translation may be applied toward the minor if the readings and assignments are done in Arabic.
+Students who place out of ARAB 1501, ARAB 1502, ARAB 2001, will replace them with either 2000 or 3000 upper-level elective courses.
+Students may also apply up to two courses from study abroad toward the minor.

 All courses counting towards the core language requirement and the major or the minor in a modern foreign language, literature and culture must be taken for credit and a letter grade.
 When AP or IB credits are awarded as equivalent to the 1502 level in a language, these credits will be applied toward the core language requirement and, as elective credits, toward graduation, but they will not be applied toward the major or the minor in that language.

 The minor in Arabic is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
 Students in Fordham School of Professional and Continuing Studies may minor in Arabic only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.